Khintchine's theorem and Diophantine approximation on manifolds: Introduction

-In this paper we deal with all nondegenerate manifold including nondegenerate curves by introducing a new approach, which involves splitting manifolds into `Major arcs' and `Minor arcs'.
-The terminology is borrowed from the famous Hardy-Littlewood circle method, although the purpose of Major and Minor arcs and the tools we use are completely different to those in the circle method.
-In short, we establish a sharp upper bound for the number of rational points lying near Major arcs, which agrees with the main term in \eqref{e}, see \eqref{eq1.5} below.
-Regarding Minor arcs, we establish explicit bounds on the size of Minor arcs which decay exponentially and uniformly for $e^{-\frac{3t}{2n}+\delta}\le\ve<1$ as $t\to\infty$, where $\delta>0$ is arbitrary, see \eqref{eq1.4} below.
+In this paper we deal with all nondegenerate manifolds including nondegenerate curves by introducing a new approach, which involves splitting a manifold into a `generic part' and a `special part' using diagonal actions on the space of lattices.
+In short, we establish a sharp upper bound for the number of rational points lying near the generic part, which agrees with the main term in \eqref{e}, see \eqref{eq1.5} below.
+Regarding the special part, we establish explicit bounds on the size of the special part which decay exponentially and uniformly for $e^{-\frac{3t}{2n}+\delta}\le\ve<1$ as $t\to\infty$, where $\delta>0$ is arbitrary, see \eqref{eq1.4} below.
+The key new idea is to apply the so-called quantitative non-divergence estimate on the space of lattices \cite[Theorem~6.2]{Bernik-Kleinbock-Margulis-01:MR1829381} in order to demonstrate that the size of the special part is small, and to use certain tools from homogeneous dynamics and the geometry of numbers to count rational points near the generic part.
+The previous results that we discussed above have been using tools from analytic number theory (a version of the circle method) relying on Fourier analysis, and Huxley \cite{MR1310631} used a version of the determinate method of Swinnerton-Dyer.
 Our main result on rational points is as follows.

 \begin{theorem} Suppose $\cU\subset\R^d$ is open, $\vv f:\cU\to\R^n$ be a $C^2$ map satisfying \eqref{eq3.2} and \eqref{lemma_translation_M}.
 Then for any $0<\ve<1$ and every $t>0$ there is a subset $\fM(\ve,t)\subset \cU$, which can be written as a union of balls in $\cU$ of radius $\ve e^{-t/2}$ of intersection multiplicity $\le N_d$, where $N_d$ is the Besicovitch constant, satisfying the following properties.
 For every $\vv x_0\in\cU$ such that $\vv f$ is $l$--nondegenerate at $\vv x_0$ there is a ball $B_0\subset\cU$ centred at $\vv x_0$ and constants $K_0,t_0>0$, depending on $B_0$ and $\vv f$ only, such that